openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/cli.rst

 .. code-block:: bash

-  openstack tripleo validator run [options]
+  $ openstack tripleo validator run [options]

-``--plan``: This option allows to execute the validations overriding the default plan name.
+``--plan, --stack``: This option allows to execute the validations overriding the default plan name.
 The default value is set to ``overcloud``.
 To override this options use for example:

 .. code-block:: bash

-  openstack tripleo validator run --plan mycloud
+  $ openstack tripleo validator run --plan mycloud

-``--validation-name``: This options allows to execute a set of specific validations.
+``--validation``: This options allows to execute a set of specific validations.
 Specify them as <validation_id>[,<validation_id>,...] which means a comma separated list.
 The default value for this option is [].